 Incoming search terms:

-- chain drive vs belt drive for spinning bikes
+- chain vs belt drive on spin bikes

-- is a chain drive or belt drive spin bike better
+- chain vs belt drive on spin cycles

 - is chain or belt driven spinning bikes better